durgamahesh16/artemisia/docs/components/teradata.md

     * bulk-threshold: size of the source file(s) above which fastload mode will be selected if auto mode is enabled
     * truncate: truncate the target table before loading data
     * error-tolerance: % of data that is allowable to get rejected value ranges from (0.00 to 1.00)
-    * session: no of sessions used for the load
     * load-path: path to load from (eg: /var/tmp/input.txt)
     * mode: mode of loading the table.
 The allowed modes are
         * fastload